MiraculineAshok/Bees/ENV_CONFIG.md

 ### Optional Parameters
 - `ZOHO_COOKIE_HEADER` - Cookie header for session management
  - `ALLOWED_EMAILS` - Comma-separated list of emails allowed to access the app (e.g., "miraculine.j@zohocorp.com,rajendran@zohocorp.com").
 If unset or empty, no users are allowed.
+   - Note: `miraculine.j@zohocorp.com` and `rajendran@zohocorp.com` are always allowed as superadmins regardless of this list.

 ### Server Configuration
 - `PORT` - Server port (default: 3000)